puristajs/purista/website/doc/handbook/2_building_business-logic/stores/state-stores.md

     }
   }

-  async setState(stateName: string, stateValue: unknown) {
+  protected async setStateImpl(stateName: string, stateValue: unknown) {
     if (!this.config.enableSet) {
       throw new UnhandledError(StatusCode.Unauthorized, 'set state at store is disabled by config') }